-We will study the use of experimental pastures by nesting birds during a time-since-fire gradient by monitoring nest success and density, as well as associated vegetation characteristics.
+We have been studying the use of experimental pastures by nesting birds during a time-since-firegradient by monitoring nest success, selection and density, as well as associated vegetation characteristics.
 Increases in within-patch homogeneity with accompanying heterogeneity between patches may create spatially explicit nesting habitat for a higher diversity of species, in turn creating more source habitat for grassland birds (Davis et al., 2016).

 In addition, imposed heterogeneity should allow species to select for vegetation structure that maximizes nest success.
-Results will increase conservation of grassland bird species of conservation concern, such as the grasshopper sparrow (Ammodramus savannarum), Sprague's pipit (Anthus spragueii) and upland sandpiper (Bartramia longicauda).
+Results from this study will help in the selection of grazing systems that improve management of grassland bird species of conservation concern such as the grasshopper sparrow (Ammodramus savannarum), Sprague's pipit (Anthus spragueii) and upland sandpiper (Bartramia longicauda).